 The conservation agreement for a VAD is a non-binding, 10-year agreement.
 With a non-binding conservation agreement, a landowner can leave the program at any time, usually with 30 days’ written notice to the advisory board.
 The EVAD conservation agreement is binding, and once the land is enrolled in the program, it remains subject to the agreement for 10 years and cannot be withdrawn.
 EVAD programs do, however, provide additional benefits for that time period.

 A third requirement is that the land be managed in accordance with the U.S. Department of Agriculture Soil Conservation Service’s (now called the Natural Resources Conservation Service) defined erosion control practices for highly erodible land.
-For more information on these practices, visit your local Soil and Water Conservation district or Cooperative Extension office.
+For more information on these practices, visit your local Soil and Water Conservation district office or N.C.
+Cooperative Extension county center.

-Contact your county Cooperative Extension office or local Soil and Water Conservation office for more information on VAD or EVAD programs and for an enrollment application.
+Contact your local N.C.
+Cooperative Extension county center or local Soil and Water Conservation office for more information on VAD or EVAD programs and for an enrollment application.
 Remember, if you have land already enrolled in your county’s present-use value-deferred taxation program, or would qualify for this program, then you already meet one of the requirements for joining.
 Please see the Resources section for more information on VAD programs.

 The VAD and EVAD requirements that allow you to receive your program benefits will be outlined in the conservation agreement that you sign.
 Some of the key requirements are: